10-year-old artist gets a new spotlight at the White House

 Amid the formal portraits and historic photos in the White House hangs a work of art by a little known artist.

-Paris Robinson is not yet a giant of the art world, but give it some time — she's only 10 years old.
+Paris Robinson is not yet a giant of the art world, but give it some time — she's only ten years old.

 "My picture was a globe with flags and me in the middle," Robinson says.
 "I had all those flags because those were the places I've been."